Error Handling

 If you throw a

-intentionally in a custom tool, the framework will not apply any additional "wrapper" errors, preserving the original error context.
+ToolErrorintentionally in a custom tool, the framework will not apply any additional "wrapper" errors, preserving the original error context.

-class which extends FrameworkError
+Throw AgentError class which extends FrameworkError class.

-class which extends FrameworkError
+Throw PromptTemplateError class which extends FrameworkError class.

-class which extends FrameworkError
+Throw LoggerError class which extends FrameworkError class.

-class which extends FrameworkError
+Throw SerializerError class which extends FrameworkError class.